rendely/rendely.github.io/docs/_posts/2024-01-30-gradient-descent-101.markdown

 Let's re-write our formula as `P = Y*S`

 To get the gradient we take the derivative d/dY which is equal to S (the square footage).
+So we'll backward propagate the loss * S.

-And because we want to slowly move towards the right value without stepping past it, we have a step size which is a fraction like 0.01 that we multiply by that gradient.
+And because we want to slowly move towards the right value without stepping past it, we have a step size which is a small fraction.

-Revisiting our example above.
-With Y = 100, our gradient was 1000 and so we take a step of 1000 * 0.01 = 10.
-Changing Y to 110.
-And we'd keep taking these steps until we can no longer make the error smaller.

 ## Basic neural "network" in Python